usdot-fhwa-stol/carma-platform/README.md

 # CarmaPlatform
 This is the second generation, reusable CARMA platform developed for FHWA under STOL II, Task Order 13.
-CARMA is a reusable, extensible platform for controlling SAE level 1 connected, automated vehicles (CAVs).
+CARMA is a reusable, extensible platform for controlling SAE level 1 connected and automated vehicles (CAVs).
 It provides a rich, generic API for third party plugins that implement vehicle guidance algorithms.
 It is written in Java and C++ and runs in a Robot Operating System (ROS) environment.
 It offers a rich application programming interface (API) for third party authors to develop guidance plugins that can plan